APTrust/dart-docs/docs/dart2/developers/building.md

+---
+description: >-
+  Build the DART 2 application from source using electron-builder or the electron-toolkit GUI.
+---

 # Building DART

 Once you've cloned the [DART source code from GitHub](https://github.com/APTrust/dart), there are two ways to build the application.